Spackys/hello-world/README.md

 # hello-world
-this is a demo project
+this is a demo project.

 I'm Spacky